guitarrapc/ClrProfiler/README.md

 ## Debugging

-If you want to debug behaviour, use ClrTrackerType.Logger instead.
+If you want debug behaviour, use ClrTrackerType.Logger instead.
 This will log metrics to ILogger.Debug.

 ```cs
 // enable clr tracker